Pelosi arrives in Taiwan amid tensions with China

 “By traveling to Taiwan, we honor our commitment to democracy: reaffirming that the freedoms of Taiwan — and all democracies — must be respected,” she added.

-Pelosi also noted that the visit “in no way contradicts the long-standing One China policy,” which is the U.S. position that acknowledges Taiwan as being part of China.
+Pelosi also noted that the visit “in no way contradicts the long-standing One China policy” in which the U.S. acknowledges Beijing’s position that there is only one Chinese government.

 Pelosi is now the highest-ranking U.S. official to travel to Taiwan since 1997, when then-Speaker Newt Gingrich (R-Ga.) touched down in the territory.
 Pelosi previously visited Taiwan in 1999, but she was not a congressional leader at the time.